 Can I use my mobile number as a PayID for both my personal and business account?

 A single PayID, such as your mobile number, can only be registered to one account.
 An alternative PayID, such as an email address or ABN, can be registered to another account.
-We will introduce ABN/ACN as a PayID type at a later stage.

 Which CommBank accounts are eligible for PayID registration?